Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/output.md

 * `peakwise` - peaks called based on poly(A) reads.

+* `primarypeakwise` - the most prominent peak in the 3' UTR of each gene.
+These peaks are likely to be "real", associated with gene transcription and not some decay process. `primarypeakwise` is useful for investigating genomic features associated with the polyadenylation stop site.

 * `pairwise` - the two most prominent peaks in the 3' UTR of each gene.

 The files contain: